wibitchain/dslink/lib/bitcoin/README.md

 Add the RPC user name and password to the `bitcoinRpcUsername` and `bitcoinRpcPassword` parameters if your bitcoin peer requires it for RPC communication (Bitcoin Core requires it).

-You should now be able to run the Sidetree bictoin service.
+You should now be able to run the DsLink bictoin service.
 The bitcoin service will take sometime to syncronize from genesis, during this time it will not respond to requests.